JackLumers/SpookyMaze/README.md

 # SpookyMaze
 A demo game for my employment opportunity.
-Based on given task and technical specifications, with a portion of my own creative ideas (a.k.a programmer art, lol)

 4 days' work.
 Some mechanics weren't implemented fully and could be more polished.

 # Project installation